Humanidades: revista de la Universidad

 diplomatic, and social networks that shaped positions toward the event, both in

-progress toward an inter-American history of the U.S. intervention, capable of
+toward an inter-American history of the U.S. intervention, capable of engaging

-engaging with existing contributions and subsequently identifying patterns,
+with existing contributions and subsequently identifying patterns, differences,

-differences, and continuities with other similar cases.
-Finally, it opens the
+and continuities with other similar cases.
+Finally, it opens the possibility of

 In short,